 5. You can work where you want to work

 With some career fields, you may need to uproot your life and move to an industry hub to find work.
-Accounting, however, tends to be a universal need.
-From farmers to software development companies, everyone could use the services of an accountant.
+Accounting, however, tends to be everywhere.
+From farmers to government organizations to software development companies, seemingly everyone could use the services of an accountant.
 This gives accountants a fair amount of flexibility when it comes to choosing where they want to settle down.